-A Dominant Licensee must provide telecommunication service to any End User upon reasonable request.
+A Dominant Licensee must provide Service to any End User upon reasonable request.

-4.2.2.2 Duty to Allow Resale of End User Telecommunication Services
+4.2.2.2 Duty to Allow Resale of End User Services

-- (a) A Dominant Licensee must allow any Licensee to purchase any telecommunication service that the Dominant Licensee makes available to End Users, on the same prices, terms and conditions that the Dominant Licensee makes such service available to End Users.
-The Dominant Licensee may not prevent the Licensee from reselling the service to other Licensees or End Users, and using the service as an input for its provision of telecommunication services to other Licensees or End Users. - (i) A Dominant Licensee may comply with this obligation by filing tariffs for End User telecommunication services that do not expressly restrict resale and use as an input (or eliminating any restriction on resale and use as an input contained in its existing tariffs for End User telecommunication services). - (ii) Where an effective tariff for an End User telecommunication service restricts resale or use as an input, upon request by a Licensee, the Dominant Licensee must, within a reasonable time period, file a tariff that allows the Licensee to purchase the service on the same (or, at the request of the Licensee seeking to acquire the service, on substantially equivalent) prices, terms and conditions as End Users for the purpose of resale or use as an input. - (b) A Dominant Licensee must not require a Licensee that uses its End User telecommunication services as an input into other services to disclose that it is using the Dominant Licensee's telecommunication services.
+- (a) A Dominant Licensee must allow any Licensee to purchase any Service that the Dominant Licensee makes available to End Users, on the same prices, terms and conditions that the Dominant Licensee makes such Service available to End Users.
+The Dominant Licensee may not prevent the Licensee from reselling the Service to other Licensees or End Users, and using the Service as an input for its provision of Services to other Licensees or End Users. - (i) A Dominant Licensee may comply with this obligation by filing tariffs for End User Services that do not expressly restrict resale and use as an input (or eliminating any restriction on resale and use as an input contained in its existing tariffs for End User Services). - (ii) Where an effective tariff for an End User Service restricts resale or use as an input, upon request by a Licensee, the Dominant Licensee must, within a reasonable time period, file a tariff that allows the Licensee to purchase the Service on the same (or, at the request of the Licensee seeking to acquire the Service, on substantially equivalent) prices, terms and conditions as End Users for the purpose of resale or use as an input. - (b) A Dominant Licensee must not require a Licensee that uses its End User Services as an input into other services to disclose that it is using the Dominant Licensee's Services